Jet Lag: Causes, Symptoms & How to Prevent It

 If you are a frequent traveler or work in the aviation industry, it's important to know when to seek professional advice about your sleep.
 Contact a sleep specialist or physician for long-term advice on sleep hygiene practices and medications that suit your needs.
 Be especially mindful if:

-- The symptoms of jet lag last longer than about a week.
-Remember, jet lag symptoms can sometimes mimic other illnesses.
+- When the symptoms last longer than about a week.
+Remember, the symptoms can sometimes mimic other illnesses.

 - Symptoms become serious enough to cause significant disruption to your business or vacation plans.